cmu-hgc-mac/HGC_DB_postgres/documentation/pg_hba_documentation.md

 **note**:
 In Mac/Linux, it is customary to find it under ```PostgreSQL/15/main/pg_hba.conf``` .
 In Windows, it is typically found under ```C:/Program Files/PostgreSQL/l5/data/pg_hba.conf```.

 5. Under `Connections and Authentication`, list static IPs or hostnames of other stations under `listen_addresses` along with `localhost`.
+Note: if IP addresses are not known, it can be configured to listen on all addresses with `listen_addresses = '*'`.
+This is not secure and hence not recommended during production.
 6. Save and close `postgresql.conf`. ([Restart required](pg_hba_documentation.md#restart-postgresql)).

 ```